ReachableCEO/CommonBoilerplate/nda.md

 # Company NDA

 ## Purpose
-Joining the Suborbital Systems Development Company LLC organization as a Member to discuss material non public information related to: Suborbital Systems Development Company LLC
+Joining the Company organization as a Member to discuss material non public information related to the Company

 ## Governing State Law
 Texas, USA